Elder Law – Qualifying for Medicaid Nursing Home Benefits & More

 At Weaver Firm – Attorneys, we’ve been helping folks qualify for Medicaid nursing home care and protect the family home, a vehicle, their life savings, and more for nearly three decades.

-If you would like to meet with us, call 817-638-9016 to schedule an appointment with Rick Weaver, attorney, or Travis Weaver, attorney.
-During the phone conversation, we’ll give you a brief overview of our services and your ability to qualify for nursing home Medicaid payment.
+We’re glad to provide you with a free 15 minute phone meeting with Travis Weaver, attorney.
+Give us a call at 8177-687-9016 to schedule a phone meeting for a brief overview of our services and your ability to qualify for nursing home Medicaid payment.

 Attorney Meeting for Assessment of Medicaid Qualification